 His name was Lucas.

-By eight o’clock, the city was already too busy to notice him.
+By eight o’clock the city was already too busy to notice him.

-Men in polished shoes passed close enough to brush his shoulder.
-Women with takeaway coffee stepped around him without looking down.
-Taxi horns snapped through the damp morning air.
 Lucas kept walking, not because he knew where he was going, but because standing still made hunger feel louder.

 Across the city, William Harrison stood in a bathroom larger than most apartments and watched himself in the mirror with the tired contempt of a man who no longer believed success meant anything.